gryphonshafer/cbqz-wwa/docs/policies_and_governance/youth_protection_practices.md

 # Youth Protection Practices

-_(Note that Western Washington Bible Quizzing, or WWA, is the successor organization to Pacific Northwest Bible Quizzing, or PNW.)_

-PNW Quizzing (also known as "the region") strives to create and maintain a safe environment for all youth who participate.
-To the best of our ability, PNW Quizzing leadership and other volunteers must safeguard the youth they come into contact with and protect them from abuse.
+Quizzing strives to create and maintain a safe environment for all youth who participate.
+To the best of our ability, leadership and other volunteers must safeguard the youth they come into contact with and protect them from abuse.

 ## No 1-on-1 Interactions Involving Youth

-PNW Quizzing prohibits any private 1-on-1 interactions between adult-to-youth or youth-to-youth while at region-sponsored quiz meets or other region-sponsored events or while enroute to or from such where the travel is conducted by the region (as in the case of Great West or Internationals).
+There is a prohibition on any private 1-on-1 interactions between adult-to-youth or youth-to-youth while at region-sponsored quiz meets or other region-sponsored events or while enroute to or from such where the travel is conducted by the region.

-## Travel Conducted by PNW Quizzing
+## Travel Conducted by Quizzing

-Travel conducted by the region (as in the case of Great West or Internationals) is required to:
+Travel conducted by the region is required to:

 - Obtain written permission from all parents or legal guardians of all youth engaged in said travel
 - Provide all parents and legal guardians details about the travel including locations, accommodations, itineraries, and leadership contact information